> Financial Services >> Frequently Asked Questions

 You may obtain an internship/residency deferment while serving in an internship program that is required for you to receive professional recognition in order to begin professional practice or service; or serving in a health professions internship or residency training program that leads to a degree or certificate awarded by an institution of higher education, hospital, or health care facility that offers postgraduate training.

-How much can I receive in Federal Stafford Loans as an Advance Placement/DDS student?
+How much can I receive in Federal Stafford Loans as a DDS student?

 This amount may be increased for programs longer than nine months.